redhat-appstudio/application-service/docs/testing.md

 export KUBEBUILDER_ASSETS=/Users/john/Library/Application Support/io.kubebuilder.envtest/k8s/1.22.1-darwin-amd64
 ```

 From here, you should be good to run the controller's unit tests in VS Code.
-Verify this by opening `hasapplication_controller_test.go` in VS Code and running `run package tests`.
+Verify this by opening `application_controller_test.go` in VS Code and running `run package tests`.

 ## Integration Tests